fbpx

 Free dementia workshops that range from educational, physical or social events and are carefully designed for your needs

-Join us in-person for The Power of Music, a 6-week series facilitated by Steve Koven.
-This program explores different musical genres though live performances, conversations about music, composers, creativity and improvisation.
+Join The Power of Music with Steve – our Weekly Virtual Music Program!
+This program explores different musical genres though live musical performances, and engaging conversations such as music on Broadway, music and meditation, great composers, jazz, musical improvisation, and music and memories!
 It is an hour of pure joy and fun!

 This series is appropriate for learners at all levels and provides opportunities for each participant to engage at their own pace and in their own style.